-The Cuisinart DLC-10SY Pro Classic Food Processor could not be considered a workhorse, but this medium duty machine costs only around $100.
+The Cuisinart DLC-10SY Pro Classic Food Processor could not be considered a workhorse, but this medium duty machine costs under $150.
 It’s a considerable step up from your basic food choppers, and it offers some nice features without the giant price tag of the high end machines.

 This model is a 7-cup food processor that includes attachments for chopping, slicing, shredding, and mixing.
 A dough blade is not included, but it has an extra wide feed chute and also comes with a flat cover for processing without the feed tube.